ip-tools/python-epo-ops-client/README.md

 #### Dogpile

 Dogpile is based on (surprise) [dogpile.cache][].
-By default it is instantiated with a DBMBackend region with a timeout of 1 week, but you can use any kind of region you want.
+By default it is instantiated with a DBMBackend region with timeout of 1 week, but you can use any kind of region you want.

 Dogpile can also take a list of keyword argument handlers, which it will use to process the kwargs passed to the request object in order to extract elements for generating the cache key.
-Currently one handler is implemented (and instantiated by default) to make sure that the X-OPS-Range header is part of the cache key.
+Currently one handler is implemented (and instantiated by default) to make sure that the X-OPS-Range request header is part of the cache key.

 **Note**: dogpile.cache is not installed by default, if you want to use it, `pip install dogpile.cache` in your project.

 #### Throttler

 Throttler contains all the logic for handling different throttling scenarios.
-Since OPS throttling is based on a one minute rolling window, we must store historical (at least for the past minute) throtting controls in order to know what the proper request frequency is.
+Since OPS throttling is based on a one minute rolling window, we must persist historical (at least for the past minute) throtting data in order to know what the proper request frequency is.
 Each Throttler must be instantiated with a Storage object.

 ##### Storage